Why the Market Dipped But Wix.com (WIX) Gained Today

-The investment community will be closely monitoring the performance of Wix.com in its forthcoming earnings report.
+The investment community will be paying close attention to the earnings performance of Wix.com in its upcoming release.
 The company is expected to report EPS of $1.66, up 28.68% from the prior-year quarter.
-Meanwhile, the latest consensus estimate predicts the revenue to be $472 million, indicating a 12.44% increase compared to the same quarter of the previous year.
+Our most recent consensus estimate is calling for quarterly revenue of $472 million, up 12.44% from the year-ago period.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $7.55 per share and revenue of $1.99 billion, indicating changes of +18.15% and +12.88%, respectively, compared to the previous year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $7.55 per share and revenue of $1.99 billion.
+These totals would mark changes of +18.15% and +12.88%, respectively, from last year.

 Investors should also take note of any recent adjustments to analyst estimates for Wix.com.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-As of now, Wix.com holds a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+Wix.com presently features a Zacks Rank of #3 (Hold).

-In terms of valuation, Wix.com is currently trading at a Forward P/E ratio of 19.51.
-This represents a premium compared to its industry's average Forward P/E of 16.46.
+In terms of valuation, Wix.com is presently being traded at a Forward P/E ratio of 21.02.
+This represents a premium compared to its industry's average Forward P/E of 15.85.

-Also, we should mention that WIX has a PEG ratio of 0.99.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The average PEG ratio for the Computers - IT Services industry stood at 1.73 at the close of the market yesterday.
+It is also worth noting that WIX currently has a PEG ratio of 1.07.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Computers - IT Services industry had an average PEG ratio of 1.79 as trading concluded yesterday.

 The Computers - IT Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 78, putting it in the top 32% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 135, placing it within the bottom 46% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report